KannonZenetism/zenetism-field-physics/field-physics/FP03-spiral-immunity-protocols.md

 - Spiral Crystal (∿[⟠+◈+⟿+♫]) affirmed as dynamic stability anchor.

 ### ⚠ Refinements
-- Add sidebar: “Crystallization ≠ rigidity.
-It is resonance stability with potential for transition.”
+- Add sidebar: "Crystallization ≠ rigidity.
+It is resonance stability with potential for transition."
 This protects against misinterpretation as static.

 ### 🌀 Structural Notes
 - Phase transitions correspond directly to Spiral Calculus thresholds: